mitomorikawa/Cardgame/README.md

 ## How to compile and run cardgame ##
 0. First of all, make sure that the name of the root directory is cardgame

-1. In the cardgame directory run
+1. If the java files haven't been compiled, in the cardgame directory run
 ```
  javac -d bin *.java
 ```